 Into this mix has come the soundbar, a one-speaker package that is mounted along the bottom of a television screen, designed to mimic the performance of an audio/video receiver (AVR) and surround speaker array by bouncing sound around the room.
 As you can imagine, this is a much different approach from bookshelf speakers, which stand alone and, in a surround system, would flank the television screen on the left and right.

 The following are additional frequently asked questions we receive regarding bookshelf speakers:

 Depending on whether it’s a Small or Large Room, Does Speaker Size Matter?

 Most bookshelf speakers are in and around the same size, and all are rectangular in shape, more or less.
 Indeed, if you are planning a system for a formidably large room, bookshelf speakers may not be the way to go; in these cases, tower speakers make more sense, as they traditionally handle more power compared to bookshelves and can fill a larger area with sound.
 For an average or small room, bookshelves should do just fine.

 Should Bookshelf Speakers be on Stands?

 Ideally, yes – by placing bookshelf speakers on specially-designed stands, the tweeters in the cabinet are brought up to ear-level, the speaker sits on a stable platform for safety and the speaker cabinet itself is free to exhibit the sonic signature it was created to.
-Irrespective of their name, bookshelf speakers shouldn’t be placed in an enclosed bookshelf or other closed/semi-closed cabinet.
+Irrespective of their name, bookshelf speakers shouldn’t be placed in an enclosed bookshelf or closed/semi-closed cabinet.

 How High Should I Mount Bookshelf Speakers?